-If organisations needed any more evidence of the benefits of ISO 22301, they needn’t look any further than the coronavirus pandemic.
+If organisations needed any more evidence of the benefits of ISO 22301, they needn’t look any further than the fallout of COVID-19.

-With staff told to work from home where possible, many employers were left scrambling to put together the necessary tools and resources.
+With staff required to work from home where possible, many employers were left scrambling to put together the necessary tools and resources.

-The solutions have often been haphazard, creating an inefficient work process that negatively affected productivity and exposed the organisation to a variety of cyber threats.
+The solutions have often been haphazard, with inefficient work processes that affect productivity and expose the organisation to a variety of cyber security threats.

-However, organisations that had a BCMS were able to quickly adapt their plans to their needs and get on with work with only a small delay.
+However, organisations that had a BCMS were able to quickly adapt and get on with work with only a small delay.

 Although coronavirus is a once-in-a-lifetime disaster (one hopes, anyway), there are plenty of other events that could cause similar problems, so organisations must be prepared.